cromega/blorg/_drafts/2018-09-20-zsh-boostup.md

 rbenv() {
-  unfunction rbenv # this will remove the stub loadrbenv rbenv $@ # call the real function with the arguments }
+  unfunction rbenv # this will remove the stub loadrbenv rbenv $@ # call the real command with the arguments }
 ```